“At the beginning I never saw the end. At the start I saw forever.” – According To Jewels

 When she was witnessed in the place that was OURS just days after I moved out while I rocked myself in the corner of my hell feeling the world as I know it had come crashing down on me.
 When clearly you are still going strong – was that the end?

 When you bluntly refused to let me come home saying you’re not ready while I wanted to slap you hard as you were not in positions to call the shots and I was damn tired of your mind games.
-When I finally decided to picked up the rest of my stuffs which by the way you had neatly packed in boxes – was that the end?
+When I finally decided to pick up the rest of my stuff which by the way you had neatly packed in boxes – was that the end?

 This post has been inspired by the Studio 30 Plus writing prompt – THE END.

 PS: I submitted this blog post to Just Be Enough link up this week.
 Head over there to read really inspiring and uplifting posts.
-Thanks Elena from Ciao Mom who created this amazing place for everyone!
-My marriage ended almost 2 years ago and blogging through it has definitely help a lot.
+Thanks, Elena from Ciao Mom who created this amazing place for everyone!
+My marriage ended almost 2 years ago and blogging through it has definitely helped a lot.